The Role of bilinguals in the Bayesian naming game: Upper bound for bilinguals: Mean-field approximation

 where $\tp \equiv p\left( \Tt\right)$ denotes the generalization probability at time $\Tt$.

 The actual value of $\tp$ will depend on the chosen parameters of the Bayesian model.
 In the present case, the threshold probability value $p^*$ for generalizing the concept affects the value of $\tp$ and hence $\zmax^\mathrm{BNG}$.
-Notice that since $p^* \leq \tp < 1$~\cite{Marchetti-2020a}, it follows that the upper limits defined in Eqs. \eqref{eq:inequality}-\eqref{eq:inequality1} fulfill the inequality
+Notice that since $p^* \leq \tp < 1$~\cite{Marchetti-2020a}, it follows that the upper limits defined in Eqs. \eqref{eq:inequality},~\eqref{eq:inequality1} fulfill the inequality

-i.e., the possible number of bilingual agents in the BNG model is always lower with respect to that observed in the basic NG dynamics.
-Consistently, if $\tp \rightarrow 1$ (the learning process becomes a one-shot learning), then $\zmax^\mathrm{BNG} \to \zmax^\mathrm{NG} = 1/4$.
+i.e., the maximum number of bilingual agents in the BNG model is always lower with respect to that observed in the MNG dynamics.
+Consistently, if $\tp \rightarrow 1$ (the learning process becomes a one-shot learning), then $\zmax^\mathrm{BNG} \to \zmax^\mathrm{MNG} \lesssim 1/4$.
+The results about the maximum bilingual fractions are summarized in Table~\ref{table:table2}.